 A "direct threat" exists when a student's conduct "poses a significant risk to the health or safety of others (with a) high probability of substantial harm".
 A direct threat results in behaviors or situations that violate the Cornerstone Values and Student Code of Conduct of the College that cannot be acceptably reduced or eliminated by providing reasonable accommodations, auxiliary aids, or services.
-Students who, through conversations and observations of specific behaviors, are identified as posing a direct threat may be supported in taking a voluntary withdrawal or may undergo interim emergency suspension, involuntary withdrawal, or another form of separation from the college.
-To determine if a student poses a direct threat to others, the following criteria established by the Office of Civil Rights are used:
+Students who, through conversations and observations of specific behaviors, are identified that is it more likely than not that they pose a direct threat may be supported in taking a Student-Initiated Voluntary Leave of Absence or may undergo a College-Initiated Emergency Interim Suspension, a College-Initiated Medical Leave of Absence, or another form of separation from the college.
+To determine if a student poses a direct threat to others, the following criteria based in part on those established by the Office of Civil Rights are used:

-- Using individualized and objective assessment based on reasonable professional judgment and relying on the most current information (this underlies "mandatory assessment", below) - Evaluating the nature, duration, and severity of the risk - Evaluating the probability that a potentially threatening injury to others will occur - Determining whether reasonable accommodations will sufficiently reduce the risk
+- Assessment must be individualized and objective, based on reasonable medical/professional judgment, and rely on the most current information (this underlies "Mandatory Assessment", below) - The nature, duration, and severity of the potential harm must be determined - The likelihood that the potential harm will occur must be assessed - The imminence of the potential harm must be determined and - Whether reasonable accommodations will sufficiently reduce the risk must be explored

 At Florida Southern College, these criteria are applied on a case-by-case basis within the context of an individual student's circumstances, considering both mitigating and aggravating circumstances.
 Separation of the relationship between the student and the College will only be recommended in the absence of other opportunities to accommodate or resolve a situation.
-If the College is concerned that the student poses a direct threat to others, a mandatory assessment may be required.
+If the college is concerned that the student poses a direct threat to others, a Mandatory Assessment may be required.
 Thus, the student may be obliged to seek proper evaluation from a licensed provider.
-A student may decline to undertake a mandatory Assessment but, because this is an issue of a potential direct threat, doing so may result in the College imposing an emergency interim suspension, involuntary medical withdrawal, or other action deemed prudent and appropriate by the College until such a determination can be made.
+A student may decline to undertake a Mandatory Assessment but, because this is an issue of a potential direct threat, doing so may result in the college imposing an Emergency Interim Suspension, a College-Initiated Medical Leave of Absence, or other action deemed prudent and appropriate by the College until such a determination can be made.
 Pending clearance, a student may not be allowed to participate in any college activities, attend classes, reside in or visit campus residential facilities, and may not be on campus except to attend meetings or hearings related to his/her situation.

-Clearance Procedures: Determining if a Student is Currently "Otherwise Qualified" to Continue
+Clearance Procedures: Determining if a Student is "Otherwise Qualified" to Continue, Including a Potential for Self-Harming Behaviors

-The inability to meet the essential requirements of a student in good academic, residential, or social standing can render a student, for an unforeseen period of time, as not currently qualified to remain a student at Florida Southern College.
-Such essential requirements include the capacity and willingness to participate in engaged learning in and outside the classroom, maintaining adequate academic grades and progress, the ability and readiness to abide by the College's policies outlined in The Student Handbook, and the presence of behaviors that permit unhindered community safety.
-Based on conversations with the student, the SHC or other College official(s) will strive to determine a student's qualifications to continue as an active community member.
-The consequence of this determination may result in: directing students to appropriate support resources; identifying other reasonable and effective accommodations to enhance a student's ability to be "qualified"; emergency interim suspension; helping the student move forward on a voluntary withdrawal; or involuntary withdrawal
+The inability to meet the essential requirements of a student in good academic, residential, or social standing can render a student, for an unforeseen period, as not currently qualified to remain a student at Florida Southern College.
+Such essential requirements include the capacity and willingness to participate in engaged learning in and outside the classroom; maintaining adequate academic grades and progress; the ability and readiness to abide by the College's policies outlined in The Student Handbook; the willingness and ability to carry out self-care obligations; and the presence of behaviors that permit unhindered community safety.
+Based on conversations with the student, the BIT, the SHC or other College official(s) will strive to determine a student's qualifications to continue as an active community member.